isabella232/data-workbench.en-1/help/home/c-dataset-const-proc/c-trans-config-file/t-edit-trans-config-file.md

    </tr>
    <tr>
       <td colname="col1"> Log Entry Condition </td>
       <td colname="col2"> Optional.
 Defines the rules by which log entries output from log processing are considered for inclusion in the dataset profile.
-See <a href="../../../home/c-dataset-const-proc/c-log-proc-config-file/c-info-log-proc-param.md#concept-ecaff95cee4e40bc90f81e099c5fc934" format="dita" scope="local"> Log Entry Condition </a>. </td>
+See <a href="../../../home/c-dataset-const-proc/c-log-proc-config-file/c-info-log-proc-param.md#concept-ecaff95cee4e40bc90f81e099c5fc934"> Log Entry Condition </a>. </td>
    </tr>
    <tr>
       <td colname="col1"> New Visitor Condition </td>
       <td colname="col2"> Optional.
 For use with web data.
 Defines the rules by which visitors are considered for inclusion in the data.
 The <span class="wintitle"> New Visitor Condition </span> defines the first log entry for a visitor (ordered by time) that is to be used in the dataset.
 All subsequent log entries for this visitor are included in the dataset regardless of whether they meet this condition.
-See <a href="../../../home/c-dataset-const-proc/c-trans-config-file/c-spec-trans-param/c-new-vstr-con.md#concept-1d0d8e26718447ad9d235e00b33a36f3" format="dita" scope="local"> New Visitor Condition </a>. </td>
+See <a href="../../../home/c-dataset-const-proc/c-trans-config-file/c-spec-trans-param/c-new-vstr-con.md#concept-1d0d8e26718447ad9d235e00b33a36f3"> New Visitor Condition </a>. </td>
    </tr>
    <tr>
       <td colname="col1"> Reprocess </td>
       <td colname="col2"> <p>Optional.
 Any character or combination of characters can be entered here.
-Changing this parameter and saving the file initiates data retransformation. </p> <p> For information about reprocessing your data, see <a href="../../../home/c-dataset-const-proc/c-reproc-retrans/c-reproc-retrans.md#concept-6d82a173e4ab4111b673e7c2477d0823" format="dita" scope="local"> Reprocessing and Retransformation </a>. </p> </td>
+Changing this parameter and saving the file initiates data retransformation. </p> <p> For information about reprocessing your data, see <a href="../../../home/c-dataset-const-proc/c-reproc-retrans/c-reproc-retrans.md#concept-6d82a173e4ab4111b673e7c2477d0823"> Reprocessing and Retransformation </a>. </p> </td>
    </tr>
    <tr>
       <td colname="col1"> Schema Checking </td>